saturnlighting/literature-review/README.md

 ## Research gaps

+Based on these findings, we highlight the following research needs.

 - Many studies fail to separate walking and cycling.
 The characteristics of environments encouraging walking may be different from those supporting cycling.